JetBrains/teamcity-documentation/topics/creating-and-editing-build-configurations.md

 [//]: # (title: Creating and Editing Build Configurations)
 [//]: # (auxiliary-id: Creating and Editing Build Configurations)

+This page details creating build configurations via the TeamCity web UI.
+Other options include the [REST API](rest-api.md#Build+Configuration+And+Template+Settings) and using TeamCity project configuration in [DSL based on the Kotlin language](storing-project-settings-in-version-control.md).

 On this page:

 <tag-list of="chapter" mode="tree" depth="4"/>

-This section details creating build configurations via the TeamCity web UI.
-Other options include the [REST API](rest-api.md#Build+Configuration+And+Template+Settings) and using TeamCity project configuration in [DSL based on the Kotlin language](storing-project-settings-in-version-control.md).

 To create a build configuration, open __General Settings__ of a project and click __Create build configuration__ under the __Build Configurations__ section.